How I got here

 I did eventually learn Perl, but I never really liked it.
 I usually attributed that to the fact that PHP had been so much easier, but as time went by I came to understand the real reason why I didn’t like it, a reason which was also behind my eventual break with PHP.

 Right around the time I graduated, I started learning Python.
 Given that my first foray into JavaScript had been fairly shallow and I’d been using PHP 4 for web stuff, this was my first experience with real object-oriented programming.
-OOP was easy for me to pick up; it was an abstraction, and a useful, sensible abstraction to boot.
-Just for kicks I did learn some Java on the side, to get a feel for a “pure” object-oriented language, but I didn’t really enjoy that and don’t like to admit to it now.
+OOP was easy for me to pick up; it was an abstraction, and it struck me as a useful, sensible abstraction to boot.
+Just for kicks I did learn some Java on the side, to get a feel for a “pure” object-oriented language, but I didn’t really enjoy it.

 Python was also my first experience with a language that allowed you to do functional programming, and my first exposure to the concept of functional programming in general.
 So I read up on it.
 I learned about Alonzo Church and the lambda calculus; I learned about Haskell Curry and the various things named after him; and I worked through a few basic Lisp tutorials.